Thasunda Duckett: Board memberships

-In addition to Nike, Duckett serves on the boards of Robert F. Kennedy Human Rights, Sesame Workshop, National Medal of Honor Museum, Economic Club of New York, University of Houston Board of Visitors and Dean’s Advisory Board for the Baylor University's Hankamer School of Business.
+In addition to Nike, Duckett is on the boards of Robert F. Kennedy Human Rights, Sesame Workshop, National Medal of Honor Museum, Economic Club of New York, University of Houston Board of Visitors and Dean’s Advisory Board for the Baylor University's Hankamer School of Business.
 She is a member of the Executive Leadership Council, Delta Sigma Theta sorority and Jack and Jill of America.

 Personal life

 Duckett is married with four children.
 She founded and chairs The Otis and Rosie Brown Foundation to continue the legacy of her parents.